MileHacker Logo

 • Always use high SPF sunscreen, even on cloudy days.

-• Wear wide-sun hats and sunglasses to shield from UV rays.
+• Wear wide-brimmed hats and sunglasses to shield from UV rays.

-• Keep well-hydrated; drink water frequently, even if you don't feel thirsty.
+• Maintain your well-being-hydrated; drink water frequently, even if you don't feel thirsty.

-• Limit outdoor activities during when the sun is strongest (10 AM - 4 PM).
+• Limit outdoor activities during the hottest parts of the day (10 AM - 4 PM).

 Desert Wildlife Awareness